IASME Cyber Assurance Explained for UK SMEs

 Frequently Asked Questions

-IASME Cyber Assurance is broader and more comprehensive than Cyber Essentials — it includes CE's five technical controls plus governance, risk management, policies, and GDPR.
-Whether it is 'better' depends on what you need it for.
-If you need to meet a government contract requirement, CE is what is specified.
-If you want to demonstrate overall security maturity to customers or a supply chain, IASME Cyber Assurance is the more credible standard.
+It is broader.
+IASME Cyber Assurance includes the five Cyber Essentials technical controls plus governance, risk management, policies and GDPR.
+Whether it is "better" depends on your goal: government contracts usually specify Cyber Essentials, but to prove overall security maturity to customers and supply chains, Cyber Assurance is the more credible standard.

 Achieve IASME Cyber Assurance